When our users send a file over the Internet there are really just a few things that seem important to them at the time:

 OpenPGP has now reached the second stage in the IETF's four-step standards process, and is currently seeking draft standard status.
 (The standards document for OpenPGP is RFC4880.)

-Linoma Software uses OpenPGP in its GoAnywhere Director Managed File Transfer solution.
-Just as importantly, Linoma Software is an active member of the OpenPGP Alliance, contributing to the processes that will ensure that OpenPGP becomes a documented IETF Internet Standard.
+Linoma Software [now HelpSystems] uses OpenPGP in its GoAnywhere Director Managed File Transfer solution.
+Just as importantly, Linoma Software [now HelpSystems] is an active member of the OpenPGP Alliance, contributing to the processes that will ensure that OpenPGP becomes a documented IETF Internet Standard.
 This will ensure that your investment in Linoma's GoAnywhere managed file transfer software remains current, relevant, and productive.